Topological Generalization Bounds for Discrete-Time Stochastic Optimization Algorithms

 \paragraph{Assumptions} Given an $(q,L,\rho)$-Lipschitz continuous (pseudo-)metric, our approach relies only on a single assumption of a bounded loss function.
 For the case of the pseudometric $\rho_S$ (Example \ref{example:data-dep-pseudometrics}), this assumption is already made in \cite{dupuis2023generalization,dupuis2024setpacbayes}.

 \begin{assumption} We assume that the loss $\ell$ is bounded in $[0,B]$, with $B>0$ a constant. \end{assumption}

 The boundedness of $\ell$ is classically assumed in the fractal / TDA literature \cite{dupuis2023generalization,hodgkinson_generalization_2022,dupuis2024setpacbayes}.
+In particular, this assumption is valid for the usual $0-1$ loss.
 In \cite{dupuis2023generalization}, it is shown that the proposed theory seems to be experimentally valid even for unbounded losses.
 Our experimental findings suggest that this observation also applies to our work.